sdauby/credit-pricing/README.md

 are likely to have many data members.
 This makes a `std::variant` potentially memory-inefficient.
 Having said that, both choices can be revisited.

-(Improvement: `ModelId` has no role in ModelContainer so it would rather belong with Pricers.)
+Note that `ModelId` has no role in ModelContainer.
+It is defined in this component because of its close connection with the `ModelIdT` types.

 ### 3.4.3 ModelContainer